gmail unsubscribeemail managementproductivity

 How to properly report:

-1. Forward spam email to: spam@uce.gov
+1. Forward the spam email to: spam@uce.gov

 2. Include full headers (Gmail: Click "⋮" → Show original)

-3. File detailed complaint at: reportfraud.ftc.gov
+3. File a detailed complaint at: reportfraud.ftc.gov

-4. Include dates of unsubscribe attempts
+4. Include the dates of your unsubscribe attempts

 Penalties companies face: Up to $46,517 per violation in 2026